EvolveU-FSD/hackity-hack-01/README.md

 ## How to use

-Through sending HTTP requests, you should be able to create, read, update, and delete (CRUD) Pizzas and Orders
+Through sending HTTP requests,

+- you should be able to create, read, update, and delete (CRUD) Pizzas and Orders
+- you should not be able to create 2 pizzas with the same name

+Use postman or curl to test

 ## To Fix